Discussion in 'English Only' started by english kimberly, Sep 28, 2008.

 However, that stuff coming out of your mouth on a winter's morning is breath

-It seems your looking for a specific term to call this.
+It seems you're looking for a specific term to call this.

 It's called "breath vapor."